risdian/canvas-drawing/README.md

 4. **Manipulating Shapes:**
    - Click on a shape to select it.
    - Once selected, drag the shape with your mouse to move it.
+   - Press the "Enter" key to confirm the new position of the shape.
    - Press the "Delete" key to remove the selected shape.

 5. **Saving and Loading:**